GUELIANEBelkacem/EtherealOpenCollective/README.md

 # Features

-After connecting to Metamask and creating you account, you'll be guided to the main page with 2 pages:
+After connecting to Metamask and creating you account, you'll be guided to the main page with 2 tabs:

 - The Account page
 - The Explore page

+## Account Page
 In the Account page, you'll be able to see you personal account, as well as have the ability to recharge you balance
 ![](example_pics/account.PNG)